-Integrated into the ADS5422 is a bandgap reference circuit including logic that provides a +1V, +1.5V, or +2V reference output by selecting the corresponding pin-strap configuration.
-Table I gives a complete overview of the possible reference options and pin configurations.
+Integrated into the ADS5421 is a bandgap reference circuit, including logic that provides a +1V, +1.5V, or +2V reference output by selecting the corresponding pin-strap configuration.
+Table I lists a complete overview of the possible reference options and pin configurations.

 Figure 8 shows the basic model of the internal reference circuit.
 The functional blocks are a 1V bandgap voltage reference, a selectable gain amplifier, the drivers for the top and bottom reference (REFT, REFB), and the resistive reference ladder.
 The ladder resistance measures approximately $1k\Omega$ between the REFT and REFB pins.
 The ladder is split into two equal segments establishing a common-mode voltage at the ladder midpoint, labeled CM.
-The ADS5422 requires solid bypassing for all reference pins to keep the effects of clock feedthrough to a minimum and to achieve the specified level of performance.
+The ADS5421 requires solid bypassing for all reference pins to keep the effects of clock feedthrough to a minimum and to achieve the specified level of performance.
 Figure 8 shows the recommended decoupling scheme.
-All $0.1\mu F$ capacitors should be located as close to the pins as possible.
-In addition, pins REFT, CM, and REFB should be decoupled with tantalum surface-mount capacitors ($2.2\mu F$ or $4.7\mu F$).
+All $0.1\mu F$ capacitors must be located as close to the pins as possible.
+In addition, pins REFT, CM, and REFB must be decoupled with tantalum surface-mount capacitors ( $2.2\mu F$ or $4.7\mu F$ ).

-When operating the ADS5422 with the internal reference, the effective full-scale input span for each of the inputs, IN and $\overline{\text{IN}}$, is determined by the voltage at the V{RFF} pin, given to:
+When operating the ADS5421 with the internal reference, the effective full-scale input span for each of the inputs, IN and $\overline{\text{IN}}$ , is determined by the voltage at the $V{\text{RFF}}$ pin, given to:

-Input Span (differential, each input) = V{REF} = (REFT - REFB) in Vp-p
+Input Span (differential, each input) = $V{REF}$ = (REFT - REFB) in Vp-p

-The top and bottom reference outputs may be used to provide up to 1mA of current (sink or source) to external circuits.
-Degradation of the differential linearity (DNL) and, consequently, the dynamic performance, of the ADS5422 can occur if this limit is exceeded.
+The top and bottom reference outputs can be used to provide up to 1mA of current (sink or source) to external circuits.
+Degradation of the differential linearity (DNL) and, consequently, the dynamic performance, of the ADS5421 may occur if this limit is exceeded.